Entire solutions to equivariant elliptic systems with variational structure: Introduction

-In the case where $Q(u) = |u-a_1|$, estimate \eqref{pos1} provides a first global bound on $p_R(x)$ in $D\cap\Omega_R$ while estimate \eqref{pos2} implies a stronger exponential bound on $p_R(x)$ in $C_R$.
-By alternating between \eqref{pos1} and \eqref{pos2}, we can keep improving the range of validity of the exponential estimate and we can establish that it holds on a large domain, independent of $R$.
-For general $Q$ though, we need a global change of coordinates first.
+Estimate \eqref{pos1} provides a first global bound on $q^{u_R}$ in $D_R$, while estimate \eqref{pos2} implies a stronger exponential bound on $q^{u_R}$ in $\Omega^R$.
+For general $Q$ we have to develop first a global coordinate system in $\R^n$ in terms of the level sets of $Q$.
+By suitably combining \eqref{pos1} and \eqref{pos2} we can construct a local comparison function that enforces (uniformly in $R$) the estimate $|u(x)-a_1| \leq K \mathrm{e}^{-kd(x,\partial D_R)}$, for $x \in D_R$.

-Our understanding of the problem owes a great deal to the fundamental works \cite{bgs, abg}.
-However, our approach is generally different and, in particular, our assumptions are not generalizations of the ones in those works.
-In \cite{bgs} and \cite{gs} they proceed via Dirichlet problems and build up a higher-dimensional object out of lower-dimensional solutions.
-We instead construct a nontrivial solution via Neumann problems, which can later be dissected (not done in the present paper).
+Previous works on special cases of major interest are \cite{bgs} and \cite{gs}.
+Our approach and point of view are different and, in particular, we work with a different set of assumptions.
+In \cite{bgs} and \cite{gs} the authors proceed via Dirichlet problems and build up a higher-dimensional object out of lower-dimensional solutions.
+We instead proceed via minimization with two constraints.
+The solution we construct is a global minimizer of $J_{B_R}$ in the class of positive maps satisfying in addition \eqref{bo1}.
+The positivity constraint is removed via the gradient flow.
+The other constraint is removed via comparison arguments.
+We note that by the results of Palais \cite{palais}, equivariance is not a constraint, in the sense that a critical point in the equivariance class is automatically a critical point in $W^{1,2}(\R^n;\R^n)$.
 The paper \cite{af1} contains some seeds of the present work.

 Symmetry is a rather restrictive assumption.
-A possible approach for relaxing it could be to establish the stability of the constructed solution(s) in the class of general compact perturbations.
-This is reasonable for at least some of these solutions which enjoy extra minimality properties (as, for example, the triple-junction solution).
-S\'aez Trumper \cite{st1, st2} has extended the results in \cite{bgs} to the nonsymmetric case utilizing the gradient flow.
+On the other hand, for general potentials that are only required to satisfy Hypothesis \ref{h1}, it may be impossible to characterize a solution of \eqref{system} and \eqref{lim-system} via minimization of the action.
+Indeed, some of the solutions given by Theorem \ref{theorem1} are expected to be unstable with respect to compact nonsymmetric perturbations.
+Particular cases where the existence of solutions of \eqref{system} and \eqref{lim-system} has been established without assuming symmetry are for $N=2$, $n\geq 1$, studied in Sternberg \cite{ste}, and also in \cite{af3}, and for $N=3$, $n=2$ in S\'aez Trumper \cite{st1}, where the existence of a triple junction is shown by utilizing the gradient flow.
+A possible approach for removing {\em a posteriori} the assumption of symmetry could be to establish the stability of the constructed solution in the class of general compact perturbations.
+This is reasonable for at least those solutions in Theorem \ref{theorem1} which enjoy extra minimality properties (as, for example, the triple-junction solution).
 Finally, in light of \cite{af1}, uniqueness should not be expected in general.